List of Stargirl characters: Courtney Whitmore / Stargirl

-Things take a turn for Courtney when the staff takes her on a bonding exercise that results in an unpleasant meeting with Injustice Society of America villain Brainwave.
+Things take a turn for Courtney when the staff takes her on a bonding exercise that results in an unpleasant meeting with Brainwave.
 She is rescued by Pat, who operates a massive robot called S.T.R.I.P.E.
-He once again warns her of the dangers of being a hero and how Brainwave was responsible for the deaths of many JSA members, though it was Icicle who ultimately killed Starman.
-She learns about surviving member Rex Tyler, who operated as Hourman, and how Rex was murdered a few years after the JSA were defeated.
+He once again warns her of the dangers of being a hero and how Brainwave was responsible for the deaths of many Justice Society members, though it was Icicle who ultimately killed Starman.
+She learns about surviving member Rex Tyler, who operated as Hourman, and how Rex was murdered a few years after the Justice Society were defeated.
 Pat stresses the importance of keeping her identity a secret to protect her loved ones.
 She decides to steal Starman's old suit and turns it into a suit fit for herself.

-In season two, Stargirl and the JSA go up against Shiv's Injustice Unlimited as well as Eclipso.
-During the final battle, Eclipso nearly takes control of Stargirl until a revived Sylvester Pemberton helps her overcome Eclipso.